rajZadafiya55/Ecom-UI/README.md

-# Welcome to Thapa Technical React Ecommerce Website Series
+# Welcome to Raj Zadafiya React Ecommerce Website

 ## Follow the 3 Steps and you are good to go.